 This is a detail of a mural found in the old John Eager Howard School.
-The mural is being installed as a glass mosaic in the new building.
+The mural has been installed as a glass mosaic in the new Dorothy I. Height building.

 Art has always been an essential feature of civic architecture.
 Art and architecture are long-time partners in expressing the values and identity of a community, a nation and society, in general.